hdfeos/pyhdf/README.rst

 - Sphinx documentation
 - Planned: unit tests

-python-hdf4 is a python wrapper around the NCSA HDF version 4 library.
+python-hdf4 is a python wrapper around the HDF version 4 library.
-The SD (Scientific Dataset), VS (Vdata) and V (Vgroup) API's are currently implemented. netCDF files can also be read and modified.
+The SD (Scientific Dataset), VS (Vdata) and V (Vgroup) APIs are currently implemented. netCDF files can also be read and modified.